gmiu/zero-downtime-deployment/README.md

 ## Implemented parts
 I implemented a rudimentary scenario with only one auto scaling group.
 No blue/green deployment or checkpoints used.
 You can find the implementation inside the deployment module.
 At the end, I pasted the logs of a failed run, due to an instance refresh already in progress ()

 Lack of testing: unfortunately I did not have time to implement testing for the helper functions.
 I will probably update the repo with tests over the following days.
+I will use pytest as testing framework and moto to mock the AWS resources and calls.

 ## Outro